IJSComplexMatter/cross-ddm/README.md

-# c-DDM triggering
+# c-DDM experiment package

-In this repository you will find code and examples to accompany the article on Cross-Differential Dynamic Microscopy ([link](https://pubs.rsc.org/en/content/articlelanding/2019/sm/c9sm00121b#!divAbstract)).
+In this repository you will find instructions, a python package, arduino code and examples for performing a Cross-Differential Dynamic Microscopy experiment.
+Repository is accompanying the article on Cross-Differential Dynamic Microscopy ([link](https://pubs.rsc.org/en/content/articlelanding/2019/sm/c9sm00121b#!divAbstract)).

 ### Summary